Lucia Hrivnák Klocová: Junior career

-Senior Career
+Senior career

 She set a personal best in the 800 m at the 2008 Meeting Gaz de France in Paris.
 Her time of 1:58.51 was a step towards Gabriela Sedláková's Slovakian record of 1:58.37, but it was overshadowed by Pamela Jelimo's African record run.

 Klocová reached her first senior final at the 2010 European Athletics Championships where she finished fourth in the women's 800 m.
 She was later awarded the bronze medal, after the disqualification of Mariya Savinova.
 She broke Andrea Sollarova's seventeen-year-old national record over 1500 metres at the Athletics Bridge meet in Dubnica later that year.
 Her time of 4:08.86 was enough for second place behind Olympic finalist Anna Mishchenko, who set a meet record.

-At the 2012 Summer Olympics, she reached the 1500 m final, finishing in fifth place.
+At the 2012 Summer Olympics, she reached the 1500 m final, finishing in 8th place.
+However, during the following years five runners were disqualified for doping and as of September 2024 she is 4th.

 Coach

-She is coached by Pavel Slouka and her club is AK ZTS Martin, where she returned after 8 years spent in Slávia UK Bratislava.
+She was coached by Pavel Slouka and her club is AK ZTS Martin, where she returned after 8 years spent in Slávia UK Bratislava.